Circle: Inscription in or circumscription about other figures

 In every triangle a unique circle, called the incircle, can be inscribed such that it is tangent to each of the three sides of the triangle.

 About every triangle a unique circle, called the circumcircle, can be circumscribed such that it goes through each of the triangle's three vertices.

 A tangential polygon, such as a tangential quadrilateral, is any convex polygon within which a circle can be inscribed that is tangent to each side of the polygon.
 Every regular polygon and every triangle is a tangential polygon.

 A cyclic polygon is any convex polygon about which a circle can be circumscribed, passing through each vertex.
 A well-studied example is the cyclic quadrilateral.
 Every regular polygon and every triangle is a cyclic polygon.
 A polygon that is both cyclic and tangential is called a bicentric polygon.

 A hypocycloid is a curve that is inscribed in a given circle by tracing a fixed point on a smaller circle that rolls within and tangent to the given circle.

 Limiting case of other figures

-The circle can be viewed as a limiting case of each of various other figures:
+The circle can be viewed as a limiting case of various other figures: